Rules for Support Vehicles

 - Each team may have one official support vehicle.
 Teams will be given a vehicle identification tag.
 This tag must be displayed on the right front window.
 Only support vehicles bearing this identification will be allowed in the checkpoint areas (3 & 4) that permit parking.
 PLEASE use as FEW vehicles as possible for moving riders down the course.

 - Strict no parking zones have been established on either side of checkpoints.
 At checkpoints obey all signs and only park and stop where permitted.
-There is Special Traffic Control in effect around Checkpoint 1 from 8:30 to 10:15 AM.
-There are special parking restrictions on the right side of the road in effect before and after Checkpoint 2.
+There is Special Traffic Control in effect around Checkpoint 1 and Checkpoint 2.

-- Support vehicles shall not travel in the bike lane or keep pace with the rider.
+- Support vehicles shall not travel on the shoulder of the road or keep pace with the rider.
 Motorpacing of riders is not allowed.

 - Support vehicles must drive in the right hand lane only.
 Drivers must obey the rules of the road and pull completely off the highway and bike lane to assist their rider.
 Park and stop only on the right hand side of the road, when it is safe to do so.
 Note: There are special traffic control and parking rules for Checkpoints 1 and 2.